MJ147/tictactoe-ai-api/README.md

 # Tictactoe Ai Backend
-Backend part of tic-tac-toe application, using machine learing.
+Backend part of tic-tac-toe application, using machine learning.

 ## General info
 A backend part of application basic on classic tic-tac-toe game.
 The game has two modes: player vs player and player vs AI.